Palais du Louvre – A Royal Residence Turned into the World’s Best Museum

 4. Galerie d’Apollon (Denon Wing)

-The Galerie d’Apollon, recently restored, is one of the most beautiful spaces inside the Louvre Palace.
-This gallery perpendicular to the Seine River was built under King Henri IV’s reign, during the construction of the Grande Galerie.
+The Galerie d’Apollon, recently restored, is one of the most beautiful spaces inside the Louvre Museum.
+The Gallery, perpendicular to the Seine River, was built under King Henri IV’s reign, during the construction of the Grande Galerie.

 At that time, the Galerie d’Apollon was called Galerie des Rois (Kings’ Gallery), and it hosted the portraits of Kings and Queens of France.